How Developing a Tolerance to Cocaine Leads to Active Addiction

 Often, individuals increase the frequency and amount of Cocaine consumption due to a quickly developed tolerance to the drug’s effects.
 With extensive use of Cocaine, the brain adapts, becoming less sensitive to the drug and natural dopamine production.
 Many individuals who use Cocaine report constantly seeking but failing to achieve as much pleasure as they did from their initial experience on the drug.
-Over time, an individual can build up a high tolerance to cocaine, and require a larger dosage of the substance to experience the same initial high.
-Individuals affected by a build-up of Cocaine tolerance may seek to increase their dosage, as well as frequency of use, in an effort to attain the perceived desired effect.
-This desire leads to the use of extremely high dosages of cocaine, significantly increasing one’s risk of serious health consequences, and/or sudden death.
+Over time, an individual can build up a high tolerance to cocaine and require a larger dosage of the substance to experience the same initial high.
+Individuals affected by a build-up of Cocaine tolerance may seek to increase their dosage, as well as the frequency of use, in an effort to attain the perceived desired effect.
+This desire leads to the use of extremely high dosages of cocaine, significantly increase one’s risk of serious health consequences, and/or sudden death.

 Do you know of a young male adult struggling with addiction?
 Call Blueprints for Recovery located in Arizona at (888) 744-9969 to find out how we can help.